China military 'completes tasks' around Taiwan, plans regular patrols | Law-Order

 China says its relations with Taiwan are an internal matter and it reserves the right to bring the island under its control, by force if necessary.
 Taiwan rejects China's claims, saying only the island's people can decide their future.
 Washington was sticking to its assessment that China would not try to invade Taiwan for the next two years, a Pentagon official said on Monday.

-On Wednesay, Taiwan's Defence Ministry released a video of exercises by its armed forces, saying its military was "at the ready, keeping our country safe" and China had not stopped its "incursions" nearby.
-Taiwan troops were guarding their posts "24-7" and have stepped up their alertness level, the ministry said, following the guidelines of "defending the median line, defending territorial waters and defending sovereignty" to maintain the status quo.
+On Wednesday, Taiwan's defence ministry released a video of exercises by its armed forces, saying its military was "at the ready, keeping our country safe" and China had not stopped its "incursions" nearby.
+Taiwanese troops were guarding their posts "24-7" and have stepped up their alertness level, the ministry said, following the guidelines of "defending the median line, defending territorial waters and defending sovereignty" to maintain the status quo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)